Hair is a surprisingly powerful thing. It can delight us. Empower us. Completely and utterly frustrate us.

 SERIES ONE “A Performer’s World”

-With Music composed by Livvy Baker-Mendoza and filmed on location at The Black Cultural Archives in Brixton and over Skype and FaceTime, we explored the experience of women with afro textured hair.
+We have music composed by Livvy Baker-Mendoza and we filmed on location at The Black Cultural Archives in Brixton.
+In this series we explore the experience of women with afro textured hair.
 Not only did we record chats with women who have afro-textured hair, but we also spoke to those who don’t.
 In doing this we made comparative explorations by talking about relationships with our hair from the perspective of different ages, ethnicities and genders.
-Furthermore we did all of this within the context of acting – where what we look like, matters.
+Furthermore, we did all of this within the context of acting in so far as acting is a visual art, what we look like matters.
 We included questions like: Does your hair represent who you are?
 What things do people say about your hair?
 What do you do with your hair for auditions, rehearsals and performances?

 You can watch all the films on our YouTube Channel.
-See what conclusions you might reach.
+See what conclusions you might reach for yourself.

-Clips from the “A Performer’s World” alongside extracts from multi-platform artist Nicole Moore’s book Hair Power Skin Revolution, were toured.
-During 2017, we reached The Royal Central School of Speech and Drama, The Home Office (for Black History Month), and The National Theatre.
-At all of these events people of different ages, genders, races, cultural backgrounds and occupations came to share their experiences.
+The results of “A Performer’s World” were a warm, powerful conversation that was screened at The Royal Central School of Speech and Drama, The Home Office (for Black History Month), and The National Theatre.
+At all of our events people of different ages, genders, races, cultural backgrounds and occupations came to share their experiences.
+In addition, we incorporated an amazing collection of poems and personal essays from Hair Power Skin Revolution.
+This seminal book edited by multi-platform artist Nicole Moore is dedicated to the experiences of Black and Mixed-Race women in the UK.